 - This exam has 9 pages in total, numbered 1 to 9.
-Make sure your exam has all the pages. - Unless other prior arrangements have been made with the professor, the exam is to last 2.5 hours and is to be given on Saturday, March 5, 2016. - This is a closed-book, closed-note exam.
-Electronic devices (e.g., calculators, cellphones, smart watches) are not allowed. - For all problems, follow these instructions: - 1.
+Make sure your exam has all the pages. - Unless other prior arrangements have been made with the professor, the exam is to last 2.5 hours and is to be given on Saturday, March 4, 2017. - This is a closed-book, closed-note exam.
+Electronic devices (e.g., calculators, cellphones, smart watches) are not allowed.
+If you take out an electronic device or notes during the exam, your exam will be taken away immediately and you will be reported to the Dean of Students. - For all problems, follow these instructions: - 1.
 Give only your answers in the spaces provided.
 I will only grade what you put in the answer space, and I will take off points for any scratch work in the answer space.
 Use the scratch-work area or the backs of the sheets to work out your answers before filling in the answer space. - 2.
 DFA stands for deterministic finite automaton; NFA stands for nondeterministic finite automaton; CFG stands for context-free grammar; PDA stands for pushdown automaton.
 TM stands for Turing machine. - 3.
 For any proofs, be sure to provide a step-by-step argument, with justifications for every step.
 If you are asked to prove a result X, in your proof of X, you may use any other result Y without proving Y. However, make it clear what the other result Y is that you are using; e.g., write something like, "By the result that $A^{} = A^$ , we know that ...."